 All you need the Edge TPU Runtime (libedgetpu.so)—linked statically or dynamically—and the compiled TensorFlow Lite C++ library.

 To simplify your code, we recommend using our libcoral API, which simplifies your code to run an inference and provides features such as pipelining a model with multiple Edge TPUs and on-device transfer learning.

-For details, read Run inference with TensorFlow Lite in C++.
+For details, read Run inference on the Edge TPU with C++.